Günther Rall: Group commander

-In August 1943 Rall claimed 33 aircraft shot down as JG 52 fought over Central Ukraine through the late summer.
+In August 1943, Rall claimed 33 aircraft shot down as JG 52 fought over Central Ukraine through the late summer.
 Rall claimed two LaGG-3 fighters shot down on 29 August 1943 in the vicinity of Kuybyshev, present-day Samara, taking his total to 200 aerial victories.
 Following Hermann Graf and Hans Philipp, Rall was the third fighter pilot to reach the double century mark.
-This achievement earned him a named reference in the Wehrmachtbericht that day and on 12 September was also honored with the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern).
+This achievement earned him a named reference in the Wehrmachtbericht that day.
+On 12 September, he was also honored with the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern).
 He was the 34th member of the German armed forces to be so honored.
 The presentation was made by Hitler at the Wolf's Lair, Hitler's headquarters in Rastenburg on 22 September 1943.
-Three other Luftwaffe officers were presented with awards that day by Hitler, Major Hartmann Grasser and Hauptmann Heinrich Prinz zu Sayn-Wittgenstein were awarded the Oak Leaves, and Hauptmann Walter Nowotny also received the Swords to his Knight's Cross with Oak Leaves.
+Three other Luftwaffe officers were presented with awards that day by Hitler.
+Major Hartmann Grasser and Hauptmann Heinrich Prinz zu Sayn-Wittgenstein were awarded the Oak Leaves, and Hauptmann Walter Nowotny also received the Swords to his Knight's Cross with Oak Leaves.

 Following the award ceremony, Rall went on vacation until the end of September.
 On his return Rall immediately began where he left off, claiming Soviet aircraft consistently.
-Over the course of October 1943, he claimed exactly 40 aircraft; his first coming on 1 October.
+Over the course of October 1943 he claimed 40 aircraft; his first coming on 1 October.
 The majority were claimed in the Southern Ukraine.
 With few exceptions, the enemy aircraft claimed were fighters.

-On 1 November 1943, Rall was promoted to the rank of Major, a rank he retained until the end of the war.
-In November claimed 12 aircraft and on the twenty-eighth day became the second fighter pilot after Nowotny to reach 250 aerial victories mark.
+On 1 November 1943, Rall was promoted to Major, a rank he retained until the end of the war.
+In November he claimed 12 aircraft and on the twenty-eighth day became the second fighter pilot after Nowotny to reach 250 aerial victories.
 Rall filed his last claim of the year on 30 November.
 It was credited as his 252nd aerial victory.
-On 11 January 1944, Rall received the certification for the Oak Leaves and Swords, along with the medals from Hitler.
+On 11 January 1944, Rall received the certification for the Oak Leaves and Swords along with medals from Hitler.
 Rall was on home leave from 1 December 1943 to 30 January 1944.
 During his absence, III.
 Gruppe was temporarily led by Oberleutnant Josef Haiböck.

 In 1944 Rall continued to claim but at a slower rate.
 The Soviet Crimean Offensive opened on 8 April and five weeks later ended the German occupation in the Crimea.
 Rall claimed his 273rd and last aerial victory on the Eastern Front on 16 April 1944 over a Lavochkin La-5 fighter aircraft in the vicinity of Sevastopol.